 The last anterior forearm muscle to discuss is the pronator quadratus which literally performs pronation together with the pronator teres (Fig. 2-33).
-When the two pronators contract, the radius rotates, while the ulna is fixed on the humerus with the olecranon as an axis (Fig. 2-28).
-Otherwise put, the ulna and radius form a pivot joint which is rotatable, while the humerus and ulna form a hinge joint which is not rotatable.
+When the two pronators contract, the radius rotates as the insertion, while the ulna is fixed on the humerus with the olecranon (Fig. 2-28).
+In other words, the proximal ulna and radius form a pivot joint which is rotatable, while the humerus and ulna form a hinge joint which is not rotatable.

-The interosseous membrane is a good example of syndesmosis (a kind of fibrous joint).
-Syndesmosis is slightly mobile unlike suture (another kind of the fibrous joints) (Fig. 4-14).
+The interosseous membrane is a good example of syndesmosis (a kind of the fibrous joint).
+Syndesmosis is slightly mobile unlike suture (another kind of the fibrous joint) (Fig. 4-14).

 Pronation makes the styloid process of ulna disappear; instead, the head of ulna gets prominent.
 Dry bones will help you understand.

 The posterior forearm muscles originating from the lateral epicondyle are the extensors.
 But there are two muscles (supinator, brachioradialis) that do not yield extension.